15 Tips to Improve Your Drum Programming – MIDI Drums

 Make sure you represent both the low-end and high-end of your kick.
 You can mix two different samples together and separate the frequencies using EQ.

-This will bring out the kick drum more and give it a more full sound in order to stand out and guide the rhythm of the song.
+This will bring out the kick drum more and give it a fuller sound in order to stand out and guide the rhythm of the song.

 8. Tune Your Drums!